Coverage Types Explained

 Comprehensive Insurance

 Comprehensive insurance covers damage to your car that was not caused by an accident, like damage from theft, crime, or natural disasters.
-Also, this kind of insurance is not needed by law.
+Also, this kind of insurance is not required by law.
 However, if you have a car loan, your lender may make you get it.
 To protect your car from theft and other damage, you should get full coverage insurance if you live in a high-crime area or park your car outside.

 Personal Injury Protection (PIP)